-- 1. Adopt a Mitigated Negative Declaration and Mitigation Monitoring and Report Program prepared for the proposed project; and, - 2.
+- 2. Alternatively, if the Council finds that the site is physically suitable for the density of the Project, then staff recommends that the Council consider following staff's original recommendation to approve the Project by adopting the three Resolutions and the findings therein, which are attached hereto as Attachment B, C and D listed below: - 1.
+Adopt a Mitigated Negative Declaration and a Mitigation Monitoring and Report Program for the proposed project (Attachment B); and, - 2.
 Approve the: - a.
-Tentative Map Application to allow the subdivision of 3 parcels (approximately 1.06 acres) into 5 parcels 4 residential and 1 common (private road); and, - b.
-Tree Removal Permit to allow the removal and replacement of seven (7) protected trees.
+Tentative Map Application to allow the subdivision of 3 parcels into 5 parcels 4 residential and 1 common (private road) (Attachment C); and, - b.
+Tree Removal Permit to allow the removal and replacement of seven (7) protected trees (Attachment D).